 - Find a way to connect their feedback to prepare for the development of your end-product.

 - Follow user behavior to discover potential bugs and fix them immediately.

 - Measure values such as the number of signups, active users, and paying customers, as well as the customer acquisition costs.

 - Now that your product is live, you can gain the interest of potential investors by showing them a strong technical solution.

 These activities will highlight the weak points of your app and ensure market validation.
 After this phase is over, you should have a list of fresh ideas that will craft your product’s final version.
 Keep testing, measuring, and learning from your users’ feedback until you are confident that you’ve discovered what they want.

 Want to start with your MVP?
-Talk to an expert team here[email].
+Contact us.